Anne Catherine Emmerich

 Augustinian canoness of the Congregation of Windesheim.
 During her lifetime, she was a mystic, Marian visionary and stigmatist.

-Emmerich was born in Flamschen, an impoverished farming community at Coesfeld, in the Diocese of Münster, Westphalia, Germany, and died in Dülmen (aged 49), where she had been a bedridden nun.
-Emmerich purportedly experienced visions on the life and Passion of Jesus Christ as revealed to her by the Blessed Virgin Mary under religious ecstasy.
+Emmerich was born in Flamschen, an impoverished farming community at Coesfeld, in the Diocese of Münster, Westphalia, Germany, and died in Dülmen (aged 49), where she had lived, bedridden, as a nun.
+Emmerich purportedly experienced visions of the life and Passion of Jesus Christ, revealed to her by the Blessed Virgin Mary during religious ecstasy.

-During her bedridden years, a number of well-known figures were inspired to visit her.
-The poet Clemens Maria Brentano interviewed her at length and wrote several pages based on his notes of her visions.
-The authenticity of Brentano's writings has been questioned and critics have characterized the books as "conscious elaborations by a poet".
+During her bedridden years, a number of well-known contemporaries visited her.
+The poet Clemens Maria Brentano interviewed her at length and wrote several pages, based on his notes of her description of the visions.
+The authenticity of Brentano's writings has been questioned, and critics have characterized the books as "conscious elaborations by a poet".
+Writing in L'Osservatore Romano, Jose Saraiva Martins declared the writings attributed to her the "artistic fantasy of Brentano".

-Pope John Paul II beatified Emmerich on 3 October 2004, highlighting her personal virtues and Catholic piety.
-The purported “House of the Virgin Mary” in Ephesus is piously associated to her name.
+Pope John Paul II beatified Emmerich on 3 October 2004, highlighting her notable virtues and deep Catholic piety.
+The purported “House of the Virgin Mary” in Ephesus is piously associated with her name.

 Early life

 The preserved birth house of Anne Catherine Emmerich in Coesfeld-Flamschen.

 Emmerich was born into a family of impoverished farmers and had nine brothers and sisters.
 The family's surname was derived from an ancestral town.
 From an early age, she helped with the house and farm work.
 Her schooling was rather brief, but all those who knew her noticed that she felt drawn to prayer from an early age.
 At twelve, she started to work at a large farm in the vicinity for three years and later learned to be a seamstress and worked as such for several years.

-She applied for admission to various convents, but she was rejected because she could not afford a bridal dowry.
+She applied for admission to various convents, but she was rejected because she could not afford a dowry.
 Eventually, the Order of Saint Clare in Münster agreed to accept her, provided she would learn to play the musical organ.
-She went to the organist Söntgen in Coesfeld to study music and learn to play the organ, but the poverty of the Söntgen family prompted her to work there and to sacrifice her small savings in an effort to help them.
+She went to the organist Söntgen in Coesfeld to study music and learn to play the organ, but the poverty of the Söntgen family prompted her to sacrifice her small savings in an effort to help them.
 Later, one of the Söntgen daughters entered the convent with her.

 Religious life

-In 1802, Emmerich (aged 28) and her friend Klara Söntgen finally managed to join the Augustinian nuns at the convent of Agnetenberg in Dülmen.
+In 1802, Emmerich (aged 28) and her friend Klara Söntgen were finally permitted to join the Augustinian nuns at the convent of Agnetenberg in Dülmen.
 The following year, Emmerich took her religious vows.
-In the convent, she became known for her strict observance of the order's rule; but, from the beginning to 1811, she was often quite ill and had to endure great pain.
-At times, her zeal and strict adherence to rules disturbed some of the more tepid sisters, who were puzzled by her weak health and religious ecstasies.
+In the convent, she became known for her strict observance of the order's rule; but, from the beginning to 1811, she was often quite ill and suffered great pain.
+At times, her zeal and strict adherence to the convent's rules disturbed some of the more tepid sisters, who were also puzzled by her weak health and religious ecstasies.

-When the King of Westphalia, Jérôme Bonaparte suppressed the convent in 1812, she sought and found refuge in the house of a widow.
+When the King of Westphalia, Jérôme Bonaparte suppressed the convent in 1812, all the nuns were forced to leave.
+She sought and found refuge in the house of a widow.